tuwaiq-tabuk-ios/Final_iOS_Bootcamp_Project-SignLang-Shuruq/README.md

 Family of people with deaf disability and anyone interested in learning the sign language.

+## User stories - Teacher
+   - It contains a private file for Teacher
+   - Teacher Authentication
+   - Allows the teacher to add personal information
+   - Allow the teacher to add students to appointments

-## User stories
+## User stories - Students
+ - It contains a private file for Students
+ - Add motivational notices on some screens
+ - Students Authentication
+ - Diversity of the way lessons are presented through photos and videos
+ - Allow to search for sign language in the YouTube search engine
-   - Sign language lessons suitable for all groups
+ - Sign language test in a fun way
  - Adding sign language teachers at any time that suits both parties

-   - Sign language test in a fun way
-   - Allow to search for sign language in the YouTube search engine
-   - Diversity of the way lessons are presented through photos and videos
-   - Add motivational notices on some screens
-   - It contains a private file for the user
+ ## User stories - Teacher and Students
+   - Teacher meeting with student via Zoom

 https://user-images.githubusercontent.com/91871792/150527830-53b80213-63e4-488d-9871-76f65a877912.mp4